Briskeby Stadion: Facilities

 The new section of Briskeby has the same style and building materials as the two other main sports venues in Hamar, Vikingskipet and Hamar Olympic Amphitheatre, which were built for the 1994 Winter Olympics.
 The venue has capacity for 8,068 spectators and has club seating 600 people.
 The pitch is 105 by 68 m artificial turf.
 Around the pitch are 180 digital advertising board.
 There are two 40 m2 scoreboard screens.
-The stands have 13 concession stands, all which are built to allow a view of the pitch while standing in a queue.
+The stands have 13 concession stands, all of which are built to allow a view of the pitch while standing in a queue.

 Events

 The venue was home ground for Briskebyen from its opening.
 In its inaugural season, the club was newly relegated to Class B, as most of the club's effort had gone to building the venue.
-From 1937 the club again played in Class A. The venue was also used for matches where a mixed Briskebyen and Hamar IL played friendlies against foreign teams.
+From 1937, the club again played in Class A. The venue was also used for matches where a mixed Briskebyen and Hamar IL played friendlies against foreign teams.
 No official matches were played during the Second World War.

 In April 1946, Briskebyen FL merged with Hamar AIL to create Hamarkameratene.

 Ham-Kam remained at lower levels in the league system until the 1960s, when it was promoted to the Second Division (then the second tier) after the 1967 season.
 Ham-Kam was promoted to the First Division (then the top tier) ahead of the 1970 season.
 They have since played in the top league in the periods 1970–74, 1976–77, 1979, 1981–84, 1986–87, 1992–95, 2004–06 and 2008.
 The club's eight relegation from the top league is a Norwegian record.
 After the 2009 season, the club was further relegated to the Second Division, but returned to the First Division (now the second tier) in 2011.
 For a Ham-Kam match, the record attendance is 11,500, which dates from 27 May 1976 league match against Lillestrøm.

-The venue hosted the 1938 Norwegian Football Cup Final on 16 October 1938, where Fredrikstad beat Mjøndalen 3–2.
+The venue hosted the 1938 Norwegian Football Cup final on 16 October 1938, where Fredrikstad beat Mjøndalen 3–2.
 The match attracted 14,500 spectators, which still stands as Briskeby's record attendance.
 Briskeby has hosted five Norway national under-21 football team matches, having played 0–0 against Poland on 28 August 1984, 3–0 against Switzerland on 2 June 1992, 2–1 against Switzerland on 16 August 2005, 2–1 against Hungary on 28 May 2010 and 1–4 against Sweden on 2 June 2011.